-It is a genuine redundancy if a person's employment has been ended because their employer has decided, for ‘genuine reasons’ that the employee’s job is no longer needed.
+It is a genuine redundancy if a person's employment has been ended because their employer has decided, for ‘genuine reasons’, that the employee’s job is no longer needed.
 A ‘genuine reason' could, for example, be that the employer is making changes to enable the business to operate more efficiently and cost effectively; or closing down or selling the business.
 The employer should try to re-deploy staff (offer them other positions within the same organisation) before making the decision to make them redundant.

 For more information see the Ministry of Business, Innovation and Employment’s (MBIE's) information on redundancy.

 If you think your redundancy isn't genuine see the question below.

 Back to top

 What is voluntary redundancy?

 During the restructuring consultation, your employer may ask some or all employees whether anyone wishes to be made redundant when the workplace is restructured.
 If you choose to be made redundant, then yours is a voluntary redundancy.
 A voluntary redundancy must still be a genuine redundancy.

 What process should an employer follow if they are considering redundancies?

 Your employer must go through a restructuring process first (see above), and only proceed to a redundancy process if they decide that redundancies will be necessary.